schibsted/spid-java-examples/getting-started/README.md

 The following is a minimal example of using the Java API client.
 It checks the status of the email supplied as the third argument.

 **NB!** To run the example, you need to know your client ID and API secret.
-The ```spidBaseUrl``` points to the environment where your credentials originate from, set to Norwegian stage by default.
-If using Swedish credentials you need to update it to reflect that.
+The ```spidBaseUrl``` points to the environment where your credentials originate from, set to stage/pre by default.

 ## Usage